qouteall/qouteall-blog/Cognitive-biases.md

 ### Knowing bad truth is not always better

 - If one has the ability to overcome difficulties, then the depression of knowing bad truth can facilitate one working harder, choosing more rational decisions and succeed.
-- If one doesn't have the ability to overcome difficulties, then knowing truth merely cause depression.
+- If one doesn't have the ability to overcome difficulties, then knowing truth can cause depression.

 The cognitive biases that make human not understanding the truth is sometimes helpful (but not always). **The evolution shapes human's cognitive biases for valid reasons.**